jssteinberg/markdown-article-template/README.md

 - unordered list item: metadata
 - key: single value
-- comma list: value, array
+- comma separated: array, of, values
+- no value---true boolean,

 An abstract of any markdown elements.